 Transnational Carceral Capitalism in Xinjiang and Beyond

-On 22 January, the innocuously-named ‘Frontier Support Group’ (FSG) announced plans to open a ‘training centre’ in Xinjiang, where approximately one million people are currently being held in concentration camps (Shepherd 2019).
+On 22 January, the innocuously-named ‘Frontier Services Group’ (FSG) announced plans to open a ‘training centre’ in Xinjiang, where approximately one million people are currently being held in concentration camps (Shepherd 2019).
 This announcement highlights a vital and underexplored element in the story of Xinjiang’s camps—the role of private paramilitary companies and transnational circulations.

-Frontier Services Group is a private security firm, run by Blackwater founder, Erik Prince (Ciralsky 2009).
+Frontier Services Group is a private security firm, run by Blackwater founder Erik Prince (Ciralsky 2009).
 And although Prince publically expressed surprise at the 22 January announcement, FSG was in fact already deeply embedded in Xinjiang well before then (Stevenson and Buckley 2019).

-FSG first announced plans to open an office in Xinjiang in March 2017 (Fan 2017).
-And in November of that year, they appointed Lü Chaohai as Head of their northwest regional operations (Bloomberg 2019; FSG 2017).
+FSG first announced plans to open an office in Xinjiang in March 2017 (Fan 2017), and in November of that year, they appointed Lü Chaohai as Head of their northwest regional operations (Bloomberg 2019; FSG 2017).
 Previously, Lü was the Vice-president of the Xinjiang Construction and Production Corps, the paramilitary-cum-commercial organisation tasked by the Chinese Communist Party (CCP) with developing Xinjiang’s economy.

 Beyond these clear linkages between FSG and Xinjiang, other plausible but less obvious connections link the company to the region and its camps.
 For example, since acquiring a stake in Beijing’s International Security and Defence College in May 2017, FSG has been working to train private anti-terrorism personnel in China (Martina 2017).
 And although no explicit links between the College and Xinjiang are apparent, its anti-terrorist mandate makes these likely.

 In addition to working within the People’s Republic of China (PRC), Prince and FSG are also following China’s commercial interests abroad.
 The company has unambiguously positioned itself as a security provider for the Belt and Road Initiative (BRI).
-For example, in December 2018, FSG obtained a license to operate in Cambodia, an enthusiastic supporter of the BRI, and a recent recipient of USD600 million in aid from China (FSG 2018b; Mech 2019).
+For example, in December 2018, FSG obtained a license to operate in Cambodia, an enthusiastic supporter of the BRI, and a recent recipient of 600 million USD in aid from China (FSG 2018b; Mech 2019).
 And, as we will see below, FSG is also setting up in Myanmar.

 These connections highlight how not just FSG and Prince, but the private paramilitary industry more generally, act as conduits between state actors.
 So we should not be surprised to learn that while FSG works for China, Prince is simultaneously attempting to exert influence on US policy.
 In 2016, he addressed newly-elected President Trump in a South China Morning Post op-ed, advocating for the United States to become involved with the BRI (Prince 2016).